Wuchuan, Guangdong: Language

 In Zhanjiang's northern downtown districts, the spoken language is primarily Cantonese, while Leizhou Min is the prestige language in Mazhang District, Leizhou City, and other nearby counties.
 The dialect spoken in Lianjiang County is Hakka.

 The Jianjiang drainage basin is a region where people of Han nationality and other Baiyue ethnic groups have lived together throughout history.
 Local authorities subordinated to a central government of Han nationality have existed since the Northern and Southern Dynasties.
 The establishment of local governments such as Luzhou and Gaozhou and their close relationships with Guangzhou have promoted the Hanization of the local Baiyue ethnic groups, leading to the formation of Wuchuan-Huazhou Cantonese, a dialect of Chinese.

 Folk Custom

 Piaose

-Piaose is a significant folk art form from Guangdong province.
-Over time, it has largely disappeared from many areas, but it continues to be an integral part of life and culture in Wuchuan.
-Wuchuan Piaose holds substantial aesthetic, artistic, and humanistic value.
-It incorporates distinctive imagery based on its origins and composition.
-However, Wuchuan Piaose also faces challenges from foreign cultural influences, funding issues, publicity, and the need for artistic innovation.
+Piaose is a major folk art from Guangdong province.
+It has disappeared from many parts of the province but is still a part of life and culture.
+Wuchuan Piaose has aesthetic, artistic, and humanistic value and is considered special in the way it is designed, including its content.
+Wuchuan Piaose is also challenged by outside cultural influences, funding issues, publicity, and the need to develop artists.

-In July 2009, the Wuchuan Piaose team was invited to participate in the Chengdu International Intangible Cultural Heritage Festival.
+In July 2009, Wuchuan Piaose was performed at the Chengdu International Intangible Cultural Heritage Festival.